12 Spatial Data Modelling and Visualization

 (a) Temperature Raster

-(b) Central Africa Rep. Map of Max Temperature Level
+(b) Central African Rep. Map of Max Temperature Level

-Figure 12.5: Central Africa Rep. Raster Map of Infections and Max Temperature Level
+Figure 12.5: Central African Rep. Raster Map of Infections and Max Temperature Level

-This plot shows the temperature data as a heatmap on the map of Central African Republic, with warmer colors indicating higher temperatures.
+This plot shows the temperature data as a heatmap on the map of the Central African Republic, with warmer colours indicating higher temperatures.
 The infected locations are represented as circles with size indicating the number of infected individuals at each location.

 The center of mass is the average of the latitude and longitude of the infected individuals, weighted by the number of infected individuals at each location.